 The best location in Edinburgh

-If you are backpacking in Edinburgh then do consider this one.
-The Royal Mile is the most popular street in Edinburgh, so it makes kinda sense for virgins to stay nearby.
-And of course it means you won’t have to get taxis back from all the pubs and bars right on your doorstep!
-However, in case you’re tired from site seeing and would prefer a night-in, then this award-winning hostel offers a cosy lounge with a fire.
+If you are backpacking in Edinburgh then do consider the Royal Mile Backpackers.
+The Royal Mile is the most popular street in Edinburgh, so it makes kinda sense for travellers to stay nearby.
+And of course, it means you won’t have to get taxis back from all the pubs and bars right on your doorstep!
+However, in case you’re tired from sightseeing and would prefer a night-in, then this award-winning hostel offers a cosy lounge with a fire.

 High Street Hostel